rob-foulkrod/ff/site/README.md

-# FoulkNFootball 🏈
+# Foulk ’n Football 🏈

 A comprehensive fantasy football league website showcasing over a decade of family competition, built with modern web technologies.

 ## 🎯 Project Overview

-FoulkNFootball is a static website that chronicles the ongoing fantasy football saga between two generations - the Dads vs the Sons.
+Foulk ’n Football is a static website that chronicles the ongoing fantasy football saga between two generations - the Dads vs the Sons.
 This project combines automated data collection from the Sleeper fantasy football platform with a beautiful, responsive web interface built using Astro and React.

 ## �️ Tech Stack